This Day In Literary History

 After graduating from MIT, Lofting returned to England and became a civil engineer, traveling throughout the British Empire as his job required him to do.
 When World War I broke out, he enlisted in the Irish Guards, a Foot Guards regiment in the British Army.

-In his service as a soldier, he became horrified by not only the human carnage he witnessed, but also by the sufferings of horses and other animals used at the front.
+In his service as a soldier, he was horrified by not only the human carnage he witnessed, but also by the sufferings of horses and other animals used at the front.
 During the war, Lofting wrote letters to his children frequently.

 Wishing to spare them the horrors of war, (and to escape from them himself) he would tell his children stories about John Dolittle, a country doctor who learned how to talk to animals.
 Lofting illustrated the stories in his letters.